 Are commodity programs the best way to support diversified agriculture and organic farming?
-Do they provide equal opportunities
+Do they provide equal opportunities for people to farm and own farm land?

 The use of commodity programs to lower farm production may slow the desired transition to a more diversified and healthy agriculture.
 Farmers will tend to grow the few, eligible grains if they want to receive the certificates which ensure higher crop prices.
 Joe Vogelsberg, organic farmer and chairman of the Kansas Organic Producers, is concerned about the farmers who plant wheat or corn year after year.
 "Can they ever change that (with this program)?
-It seems to me that it ties us into our existing crops and the existing way we farm."
+It seems to me that it ties us into gur existing crops and the existing way we farm."